Table of Contents

 What is cost plus pricing?

-Cost plus pricing is a method where you set your selling price by adding a desired profit margin on top of your total production costs.
+Cost plus pricing is a strategy where you set your selling price by adding a target profit margin on top of your total production costs.

-The formula has three steps: calculate total fixed and variable costs, divide by units produced to get unit cost, then multiply by your markup percentage.
+The calculation has three steps: add your fixed and variable costs to get total cost, divide by units produced to get unit cost, then multiply by your markup percentage to arrive at your selling price.
 For example, if your unit cost is $12 and your desired margin is 50%, your selling price is $18.
-It is one of the simpler pricing strategies available because it does not require deep market research or competitor analysis to produce a defensible price. -
+It is one of the simplest pricing strategies available because it does not require deep market research or competitor analysis.
+For SaaS businesses, it works best as a floor-setting tool rather than a complete pricing strategy, since customers make purchase decisions based on value delivered, not your cost structure. -

 How do you calculate cost plus pricing for a SaaS business?

-To calculate cost plus pricing for SaaS, add your customer acquisition cost and average cost of service, then apply your target markup to arrive at a minimum viable price.- Calculate total fixed costs such as platform development and infrastructure
+To calculate cost plus pricing for a SaaS business, add your customer acquisition cost and average cost of service, then apply your target markup to find your minimum viable price per customer.

 When should a SaaS company use cost plus pricing?

-A SaaS company should use cost plus pricing to establish a minimum acceptable price, not as the primary method for setting market-facing subscription tiers.
+A SaaS company should use cost plus pricing primarily as a way to define the minimum price it is willing to accept, not as the final basis for its go-to-market pricing strategy.